Civic Engagement Core Requirement

 These principles have been approved by the Center for Civic Engagement Advisory Council.
 Further explanations are available in the complete quality principles document.

-Courses that fulfill the Civic Engagement Cornerstone are available in many disciplines, with new classes added every semester.
-The CCE maintains a current list of Civic Engagement designated courses (pdf).
+Courses that fulfill the Civic Engagement Core requirement are available in many disciplines, with new classes added every semester.
+The MCCE maintains a current list of Civic Engagement designated courses (pdf).
 Faculty who are interested in adding the CE-designation to their course can complete the new course or course change form available on the faculty resource page.

 Civic Engagement Projects